EFForg/https-everywhere/CONTRIBUTING.md

 HTTPS Everywhere is maintained by a limited set of staff and volunteers.
 Please be mindful that we may take a while before we're able to review your contributions.

 ## Contributing Rulesets

-### General Info

-**On May 31st, 2021 we will end manual additions to the rulesets.** Please see [this explanation on the future of HTTPSE Rulesets.](https://github.com/EFForg/https-everywhere/blob/master/docs/adrs/duckduckgo-smarter-encryption.md)

 Thanks for your interest in contributing to the HTTPS Everywhere `rulesets`!
 There's just a few things you should know before jumping in.
 First some terminology, which will help you understand how exactly `rulesets` are structured and what each one contains: